plairfx/Edenhall/README.md

 - PrivateTable joinPrivateTable is at this moment useless, as we switched from one simple array instead of 8 public variables.
 - TableOwners in privateGames cannot invite new players.
 - Contracts do not add a chainlink consumer/create a subId automatically/put it in.
-- Right now `requestRandomWords` will request 24 words, instead of basing it around the amount of players.
+- Right now `requestRandomWords` will request 24 words, instead of basing it around the amuount players.

 # Note